2009 Mnet Asian Music Awards

-The 2009 Mnet Asian Music Awards (MAMA) was the eleventh of the annual music awards in Seoul, South Korea that took place on November 21, 2009, at the Seoul Sports Complex.
+The 2009 Mnet Asian Music Awards (MAMA) took place on November 21, 2009 at Seoul Sports Complex in Seoul, South Korea.
+It was hosted by rapper Tiger JK.
+Girl group 2NE1 received the most awards, winning three out of their four nominations a Grand Prize (Daesang) for Song of the Year ("I Don't Care").

-Newcomer girl group 2NE1 lead the nominations with 4 counts, followed by label-mate G-Dragon, soloist Baek Ji Young, and boy group 2PM with 3 each.
-At the end of the ceremony, 2NE1 received the most wins with 3 out of 4 including the Song of the Year daesang award.
-Next to them was boy and girl groups 2PM and Brown Eyed Girls respectively with 2 wins.

 Background

-After ten years of holding the event under the name "M.net Korean Music Festival" (MKMF), the award-ceremony started to have a new name called "M.net Asian Music Awards" or simply "MAMA".
-This marked a change in concept and the way they will handle how people may vote for which artists win the awards.
-With its slogan "Asian Wave", MAMA was broadcast live in China, Japan, Hong Kong and Southeast Asia through Channel V International.
+After ten years of holding the event under the name Mnet Korean Music Festival (MKMF), the award-ceremony rebranded to Mnet Asian Music Awards or simply MAMA.
+The year's theme was "Asian Wave".
+MAMA was broadcast live in China, Japan, Hong Kong and Southeast Asia through Channel V International.

-A VTR of artists congratulating the event was also shown including Janet Jackson, Nicole Scherzinger, Lady Gaga, Black Eyed Peas, Mai Kuraki, and Ludacris.
-Taiwanese artists Ming Dao, future Miss A member Wang Feifei, and Sarah also presented an award, which was broadcast live in Taiwan.
+Video greetings from Janet Jackson, Nicole Scherzinger, Lady Gaga, Black Eyed Peas, Mai Kuraki, and Ludacris were shown.
+Taiwanese artists Ming Dao, future Miss A member Wang Feifei, and Sarah were presenters at the ceremony.

 Performances

 The following individuals and groups, listed in order of appearance, performed musical numbers at the ceremony.